 Transfer of official ownership in the land register

-The transfer in the land register usually becomes official only after 2-5 months after signing the purchase contract.
+The transfer in the land register usually becomes official only after 2 to 5 months after signing the purchase contract.
 Only then are you both the beneficial owner and the legal owner of the property.